COP Week 4 Training

-The flight commander proceeds and aligns the flight.
+After Open Ranks March is executed, the flight commander aligns the flight.
 Once the flight is aligned, the flight commander commands Ready, FRONT.
 If the flight is to be inspected, the flight commander takes one step forward and faces to the right in a position in front of the guide.

-To execute a slight change of direction, the command INCLINE TO THE RIGHT (LEFT) is given.
-The guide or guiding element moves in the indicated direction, and the rest of the element follows.
+PURPOSE: To execute a slight change of direction (less than 45 degrees) while marching in column.
+The guide or base element leader moves in the indicated direction, and the rest of the element follows.
 There is no pivot in this movement.

 For each promotion in Phase 1 and 2, you must complete a Drill Test as part of your requirements.
 As you progress through the program, you will learn additional drill movements that you will need to test off on for your subsequent promotions.
 During Week 9, you will take your Drill Test for your promotion to Cadet Airman - the General John Curry Achievement.
 In order to pass, you must perform at least 11 of the following commands correctly.